-- Secondly, it must not detract from the character or setting of existing buildings or the surrounding area when added to an existing grouping or create inappropriate ribbon development. - The site is located adjacent to properties at Tanzie and Morven.
-Please see aerial view to right of page.
-If this proposal were to be approved it would form a small cluster of three properties (see pink line).
-Nearby, there are a number of existing houses which form a part of similar sized clusters (see blue and yellow lines).
-We therefore feel that this dwelling would be similar to the nearby existing arrangements and would be entirely consistent with the settlement pattern in this area. - Thirdly, it does not contribute to a build-up of development where the number of houses has the effect of changing the rural character of the area.
-Particular attention will be given to proposals in the open countryside where there has been a significant growth in the number of new house applications. - While it is acknowledged the proposal would increase the amount of houses within this area we very much feel it would not change the rural charcter of this sparsely populated part of the countryside nor would it result in an unacceptable accumulation. - Lastly, Policy H7 states that the site should have 50% of it's boundaries as long established. - The site would be defined and bounded by at least 50% existing boundaries.
-These boundaries would consist of an existing, long established post and wire neighbouring fence to the south west boundary, an existing minor public road to the south east boundary and existing tree / shrub growth to the north west and north east boundaries.
+Secondly, it must not detract from the character or setting of existing buildings or the surrounding area when added to an existing grouping or create inappropriate ribbon development.

+As with other areas in Moray the prevailing pattern of settlement within this part of the countryside is characterised by both small clusters of housing and individual houses.
+This proposal, if approved, would form a cluster of eight properties (see blue line).
+Nearby, there are a number of similar type clusters (see pink, green and yellow lines).
+We are therefore of the opinion that the proposed arrangement would be similar to other clusters nearby and would integrate well to the surrounding settlement pattern at Drybridge.

+Thirdly, it does not contribute to a build-up of development where the number of houses has the effect of changing the rural character of the area.
+Particular attention will be given to proposals in the open countryside where there has been a significant growth in the number of new house applications.

+While it is acknowledged the proposal would increase the amount of houses within this area we very much feel that it would not change the rural character of this part of the countryside.

+• Lastly, Policy H7 states that the site should have 50% of it's boundaries as long established.

+The site would be defined and bounded by at least 50% existing boundaries.
+These boundaries would consist of existing shrubery, post and wire fencing and a public road along the north east boundary.